ComplexityVE/SugarEvax/reports/draft_final_report.md

 ### By Vicky McDermott and Emily Lepert

 ## Abstract
 We replicated the work done in the paper by implementing taxation and evolution systems in a Sugarscape model.
 With the same parameters used in the paper and a few tweaks to our model we were able to see results that were qualitatively similar to the ones in the paper.
-We then extended on the work they had done by experimenting with what different welfare and taxation brackets.
+We then extended on the work they had done by experimenting with different welfare and taxation brackets.
 We found that the population as a whole does just about the same or even better when the welfare sugar is divided equally as opposed to when different percentages of it are given to different wealth brackets.
 _________________________________________________________

 ## Replication